threatcode/BugCode/CHANGELOG/footer.md

 * Merge PR #195: Create gentoo_requirements_extras.txt (New Github wiki page)
 * Merge PR #225: Add references to found vulnerabilities in nmap plugin
 * New plugin: Netsparker cloud
-* New plugin: Lynis (Winner of Bogcode Challenge 2017)
+* New plugin: Lynis (Winner of Bugcode Challenge 2017)
 * New Fplugin: changes the status of all vulnerabilities of an specific workspace to closed
 * New Fplugin: combines the "create_interface" and "create_host" scripts into one (create_interface_and_host script)
-* New Fplugin: import_csv , now you can import Bogcode objects from a CSV
+* New Fplugin: import_csv , now you can import Bugcode objects from a CSV

 August 11, 2017:
 ---